-The Dog Act allows a dog registration officer from the local government, with the consent of the owner or occupier, to enter and inspect premises to ascertain whether a dog will be effectively confined on the premises.
+□ Convictions under the Dog Act, Cat Act, Animal Welfare Act, or a dog or cat local law consent of the owner or occupier, to enter and inspect premises to ascertain whether a dog will be effectively confined on the premises.
 It is a condition of dog registration that a dog must be effectively confined to the premises in which it is kept.